PerfLab-EXaCT/.github/profile/README.md

     Ensemble-based training for AutoEM's PyChip material classifier.

     - [PRISMScope](https://gitlab.com/perflab-exact/chess/prism-scope):
-    Generates a range of (2D) image projections of a material, given a description of the material's crystalline structure and microscope parameters.
-Uses [Prismatic](https://prism-em.com).
+    Given a description of the material's crystalline structure and microscope parameters, PRISMScope generates a range of (2D) image projections of a material (from a 4D original).
+Based on the input request, PRISMScope automatically retrieves a set of relevant parameters and uses [Prismatic](https://prism-em.com) to generate the 4D structure.
+The results enables association between a material, its crystalline structure, and STEM settings.

 * Compression for science